tumagonx/nwjs_docs_old/Shortcut.md

 ### Shortcut.failed

-**Get** or **Set** the `failed` callback of a `Shortcut`, the `failed` must be a valid function, it will be called when application pass an invalid `Shortcut.key`, or when the shortcut registration (`App.registerGlobalHotKey`) is failed.
+**Get** or **Set** the `failed` callback of a `Shortcut`, the `failed` must be a valid function, it will be called when application passes an invalid `Shortcut.key`, or when the shortcut registration (`App.registerGlobalHotKey`) has failed.

 ## Events
-Following events can be listened by using `Shortcut.on()` function, for more information on how to receive events, you can visit [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).
+Following events can be listened to by using `Shortcut.on()` method, for more information on how to receive events, you can visit [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).

 ### active

-Emitted when user presses the registered shortcut.
+Emitted when the users pressed the registered shortcut.

 ### failed

-Emitted when the application pass an invalid `Shortcut.key`, or when the shortcut registration (`App.registerGlobalHotKey`) is failed.
+Emitted when the application passed an invalid `Shortcut.key`, or when the shortcut registration (`App.registerGlobalHotKey`) has failed.

 ## See Also